Asynchronous parallel primal-dual block coordinate update methods for affinely constrained convex programs: Algorithm

 \subsection{Async-parallel method}

 Assume there are $p$ nodes.
 Let the data and variables be stored in a global memory accessible to every node.
 We let one node (called \emph{master node}) update both primal variable $\vx$ and dual variable $\vlam$ and the remaining ones (called \emph{worker node}s) compute block gradients of $f$ and provide them to the master node.
 The method is summarized in Algorithm \ref{alg:async-rpdc}.

+To achieve nice practical speed-up performance, we make the following assumption: \begin{assumption} The cost of computing $\nabla_i f(\vx)$ is roughly at least $p-1$ times of that of updating $\vx_i$, $\vr$, and $\vlam$ respectively by \eqref{eq:async-update-x}, \eqref{eq:update-r} and \eqref{eq:update-lam} for all $i$, where $p$ is the number of nodes. \end{assumption} Note that our theoretical analysis does not require this assumption.
+Roughly speaking, the above assumption means that the worker nodes compute block gradients no faster than the master node can use them.
+When it holds, the master node can quickly digest the block gradient information fed by all worker nodes.
+Without this assumption, Algorithm \ref{alg:async-rpdc} may not perform well in terms of parallel efficiency.
+For example, if $p>2$, and computing $\nabla_i f(\vx)$ takes similar time as updating $\vx_i$, $\vr$ and $\vlam$, then until the $k$-th iteration, there would be roughly $k(p-2)$ partial gradients that have been sent to but not used by the master node.
+In this case, a lot of computation will be wasted.

-We make a few remarks on the algorithm as follows. \begin{itemize} \labelitemi{--} \item \textbf{Special case:} If there is only one node (i.e., $p=1$), the algorithm simply reduces to the non-parallel Algorithm \ref{alg:rpdc}. \item \textbf{Iteration number:} Only the master node increases the iteration number $k$, which counts the times $\vlam$ is updated and also the number of used block gradients.
+We make a few remarks on Algorithm \ref{alg:async-rpdc} as follows. \begin{itemize} \labelitemi{--} \item \textbf{Special case:} If there is only one node (i.e., $p=1$), the algorithm simply reduces to the non-parallel Algorithm \ref{alg:rpdc}.
+In this case, Assumption \ref{assump:expensive-fi} trivially holds. \item \textbf{Iteration number:} Only the master node increases the iteration number $k$, which counts the times $\vlam$ is updated and also the number of used block gradients.
+The sync-parallel method (e.g., in \cite{GXZ-RPDCU2016}) chooses to update multiple blocks every time, and the computation is distributed over multiple nodes.
+It generally requires larger weight in the proximal term for convergence.
 Hence, even if $\vv^k=\nabla_{i_k}f(\vx^k),\,\forall k$, Algorithm \ref{alg:async-rpdc} does not reduce to its sync-parallel counterpart. \item \textbf{Delayed information:} Since all worker nodes provide block gradients to the master node, we cannot guarantee every computed block gradient will be immediately used to update $\vx$.
-Hence, in \eqref{eq:async-update-x}, $\vv^k$ may be not equal $\nabla_{i}f(\vx^k)$ but a delayed (i.e., outdated) block gradient.
+Hence, in \eqref{eq:async-update-x}, $\vv^k$ may not equal $\nabla_{i}f(\vx^k)$ but can be a delayed (i.e., outdated) block gradient.
 The delay is usually in the same order of $p$ and can affect the stepsize, but the affect is negligible as the block number $m$ is greater than the delay in an order (see Theorem \ref{thm:async-cvg-prob}).

 Because $\vx$-blocks are computed in the master node, the values of $\vr$ and $\vlam$ used in the update are always up-to-date.
 One can let worker nodes compute new $\vx_i$'s and then feed them (or also the changes in $\vr$) to the master node.
 That way, $\vr$ and $\vlam$ will also be outdated when computing $\vx$-blocks.